denisbrd/braineQTLMR_datasets/README.md

 # braineQTLMR_datasets
-Full datasets (i.e. raw results before filtering for analysis) used in the cross neuro braineQTL MR publication
+This repo contains the full datasets (i.e. raw results before filtering for analysis) used in the cross neuro braineQTL MR publication.

+Inventory of files:

 ## fullresultstables.xlsx